 Although bad postural habits are hard to change, with diligent practice and perseverance it can be achieved.
 This would minimize future episodes of low back pain.

-PAIN Listen to your body!
+Listen to your body!
 Some mild soreness after a round of golf is OK.
-However, any persistent soreness or sharp pains need to be addressed by a rehab professional.
+However, report any persistent soreness or sharp pains to your rehab professional.

-PREVENTING GOLFERS ELBOW Golfers Elbow is pain on the inside, or medial, aspect of the elbow.
-It is caused by repeated use of the forearm muscles.
+Golfers Elbow is pain on the inside, or medial, aspect of the elbow.
+Overuse of the forearm muscles is the cause of this condition.
 To help prevent and/or ease the symptoms make sure to stretch your forearm muscles.
 (To stretch the forearm muscles extend your arm out in front of you and with the opposite hand pull your wrist back and down.
 Hold each stretch for 20-30sec and repeat.)